 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must ensure that Workforce Solutions Office staff verifies the identity of any individual requesting a copy of his or her wage record information.
-The following steps must be taken to verify the individual’s identity:
+NLF: Boards must ensure that Workforce Solutions Office staff verifies the identity of any individual requesting a copy of their wage record information by:

-review a state- or government-issued photo identification card or a driver’s license
+reviewing the individual’s state- or government-issued photo identification card or a driver’s license;

-request that the individual provide his or her Social Security number (SSN) in writing, verbally (individuals who opt to tell staff their SSN verbally should do so in a secure location), or by entering the SSN on a keypad
+requesting that the individual provides their Social Security number (SSN) in writing, verbally (individuals who choose to tell staff their SSN verbally should do so in a secure location), or by entering the SSN on a keypad;

+verifying the photo on the identification card matches the physical characteristics of the individual requesting the wage records; and

+confirming the individual’s name on the identification card/license matches the name on the wage record.

-NLF: Boards must ensure that members access to the Wage Records Information Report (WRIR) screen in the TWC mainframe system is provided, through the Resource Access Control Facility (RACF) administrator, to Workforce Solutions Office staff with responsibility for handling wage record requests.
+NLF: Boards must ensure that Workforce Solutions Office staff members responsible for handling wage record requests are provided training and access to the Wage Records Information Report (WRIR) screen in the TWC mainframe system through the Resource Access Control Facility (RACF) administrator.

 NLF: Boards must ensure that Workforce Solutions Office staff signs in to the TWC mainframe and accesses the WRIR screen to: